This is part 1 of a five-part series to help you develop the sales coaching approach that’s guaranteed to make you an unstoppable sales leader!

 You need to create “Observable Moments.”
-There are a lots of ways for you to observe your reps in action.
-But don’t just watch!
+There are a lot of ways for you to observe your reps in action.
+But don’t just watch it!
 Find ways to help them learn by participating in the process.

 Remember, your job is to reproduce, not read about what happened.

 Get in the game with each member of your team.
 Not only does this help you stay current to what’s happening in your market, you’ll learn more about how to help them find what’s next.

 Step 3: Commit to Being Relevant to the Entire Team (Your stars AND non-performers)

 The sales world has depended on the 80/20 rule for far too long.

 The 80/20 rule is simple: 20% of your team is responsible for 80% of the business.
 That means 80% of your team is doing only 20% of the business!

 But, what’s working today is chasing the 80/80 principles.
 Where 80% of the team is responsible for 80% of the business.
 One of the reasons this has proven so challenging to accomplish is the way sales leaders evaluate where to spend coaching time.

 Most look at the performance of their team in a binary light: people either hit their goal, or they don’t.
 It is a zero-sum game.